 What are fallback options?
 It’s a strategy that many publishers have put in the place to ensure their ad inventory is never empty.
 Fallback options are put in the work when your primary sources are unable to deliver an ad.

 Watch Out for Video Advertising Trends

-Data shows advertisers are willing to spend more on video advertising in coming years.
+Data shows advertisers are willing to spend more on video advertising in the coming years.
 For publishers, video advertising is a hot market to make good money out of it.

-- Track popular placements and size: Placements and sizes that get most bids from advertisers are the popular ones.
-Putting these placements and sizes ensure interest (bids) of more advertisers on your video inventory.
+- Track popular placements and size: Placements and sizes that get the most bids from advertisers are the popular ones.
+Putting these placements and sizes ensure the interest (bids) of more advertisers on your video inventory.

 - Video ad viewability: Ad viewability metrics are volatile and keep on changing.
 Hence, it is recommended to track the industry trend to avoid showing intrusive ads to users.